asyraaf/web-app-boilerplate/readme.md

 ## TODO

-1. Require middleware to check if user not yet activate their account, redirect to resend activation account link
+[x] Require middleware to check if user not yet activate their account, redirect to resend activation account link [x] User Manager
+[x] Error pages - 403, 404, 500